 Dutch parliament has 150 seats; and 76 are necessary for a majority (and hence a viable government coalition).

-A government coalition consists of two of the three large parties.
-Until 1994 that was enough; thereafter the two large parties had to invite a third, smaller coalition party to obtain a majority.
+A government coalition consists of two of the three formerly-large parties.
+Until 1994 that was enough; thereafter the two parties had to invite a third, smaller coalition party to obtain a majority — and inn 2017 a fourth.

 Note to American readers: in European politics, Liberal denotes the moderate right, and not the left.
 This site uses Liberal exclusively in this European sense.